 Chongqing Chongqing, China Travel Guide

-Chongqing Municipality includes several parks and protected areas nature reserves, like Wulong Karst National Geology Park and Jinfo Mountain.
+Chongqing Municipality includes several national parks and nature reserves, like Wulong Karst National Geology Park and Jinfo Mountain.
 These areas feature distinct geological features and biodiversity, with ongoing conservation efforts.

 Recycling bins for paper, plastic, and glass are becoming more common in urban areas, especially in current commercial districts plus common spaces.
 Sorting practices can vary.

 While Chongqing receives significant rainfall, water conservation remains important, especially in a densely populated urban area.
-Use water wisely in hotels.
+Be mindful of your water usage in hotels.

 Your travel decisions can add positively to the local environment and economy.